glasklart/hd/README.md

 Search the project's [issue tracker](https://github.com/glasklart/hd/issues) for the app's name.

-If it exists, add a comment describing what you think the issue is _to the existing issue._ If the issue is currently closed, don't worry, if necessary, we'll reopen it.
+If it exists, add a comment describing what you think the problem is _to the existing issue._ If the issue is currently closed, don't worry; if necessary, we'll reopen it.

 ### Step 2: Check For Existing Icons ###

-If `Check For Existing Issues` doesn't find anything, press 't' right now to open Github's file finder.
+If `Check For Existing Issues` doesn't find anything, press `t` right now to open Github's file finder.
 Type in the name of an app to see if it exists.